OntimizeWeb/docs/_o_table_components/210-o-table.renderers.md

 ## Creating a custom renderer

-To create a custom renderer is necessary to create a component implementing the **ITableCellRenderer** interface or extending another renderer.
+To create a custom renderer is necessary to create a component implementing the **ITableCellRenderer** interface or extending another renderer component.

 ```javascript